WillStephenn/MIDISynthesiser/README.md

 This project is a polyphonic MIDI synthesiser built entirely in Java with a JavaFX GUI.
 It was developed as a personal exercise to gain a deeper understanding of Object-Oriented Programming (OOP), real-time audio processing, and digital signal processing (DSP) fundamentals.

 The primary goal was to build a functional synthesiser from the ground up, intentionally avoiding third-party libraries for DSP and synthesis to engage directly with the core challenges of audio programming.
+Operating at 44.1 kHz (44,100 samples per second), this project taught me to build a super efficient and stable system capable of consistent, low-latency performance under real-time constraints.

 ![UI Screenshot](Repo%20Resources/UI%20Screenshot.png)
 ---